nikitajadhav12022008-maker/student-demo/README.md

 # student-demo:

-This is the git repository.
+This is the Git Repository.
 <br>
-Author:nikita jadhav(pccoer)
+Author:Nikita Jadhav(PCCOER)